LukaszManiak/TableTasks/README.md

 ## Goal

-TaskTables was developed with a singular focus: to empower individuals in effectively managing their tasks and projects.
+TableTasks was developed with a singular focus: to empower individuals in effectively managing their tasks and projects.
 As a feature-rich todo application, it goes beyond the basic functionalities, aiming to provide a comprehensive solution for organizing and tracking tasks.

 ## Live Site URL: [Netlify](https://tabletasks.netlify.app/)